davebenson/doom4-walkthrough/README.md

 Stand on ledge that has a suit of armor on it.
 Look down below into the Main Pit Area, and soon you'll see 2 Mancubi lumbering around that you can carefully attack with the Rocket Launcher (preferably with Lock-On modification).

-Quickly jump down the Pit area, to trigger the generation of about 10 Imps, 2 Hell Knights; ...
-TODO replay for exact info...
+Quickly jump down the Pit area, to trigger two waves:
+* a bunch of Imps (and HR?) ending with a Hell Knight
+* a bunch of Imps and a few Hell Razers, ending with 2 Hell Knights

 ## Mission 6:  Accessing and Using the Yellow Skull
 The game's waypoint will lead you to a switch (only accessible once all the above demons are killed).
 After actuating the switch, walk across the pit to a newly opened area with armor and the Yellow Skull.